 Challenges in the business climate include insecurity and instability in neighboring countries, a shortage of skilled labor and high levels of unemployment.
 As a landlocked country, the costs Rwanda faces for the import and export of goods are among the highest in the world.
 In addition, the economy of Rwanda is heavily dependent on agriculture, with about 90% of its 12 million residents engaged in agriculture.
 Another important industry is mining, and key minerals include casseterite (tin), coltan, and gold.
 Rwanda’s tourism industry accounts for most of its foreign exchange earnings, and it continues to expand as a result of the nation’s developing road and aviation infrastructure.

-For more details on Doing Business in Uganda, read the Uganda Country Commercial Guide, at this link: Country Commercial Guide
+For more details on Doing Business in Rwanda, read the Rwanda Country Commercial Guide, at this link: Country Commercial Guide.

 U.S. exports to Rwanda (2013): USD 25.2 million